Aditya-Jha2002/Data-visualization-min-max-temp/README.md

 # Data-visualization-min-max-temp
-python code which to create a data visualisation of a line graph of the record high and record low temperatures by year over the period 2005-2014 using matplotlib
+Python code which uses matplotlib to create a line graph of the record high and record low temperatures by year over the period 2005-2014.

 ## Data
 The data file that we are using is fb441e62df2d58994928907a91895ec62c2c42e6cd075c2700843b89.csv which is as subset of  The National Centers for Environmental Information (NCEI) Daily Global Historical Climatology Network (GHCN-Daily)